openmanuscript/minuscript/README.md

     - `medit <scene name, no extension>` runs vi on a scene file
     - `moutline` (prints to sdtout an outline of the manuscript)

 Good luck, and please contact me for help and with suggestions.
-If you'd like to help code `minuscript`, we can talk about that, too.

     minuscript@dhrogers.com